 The term sounds simple, but Chase actually uses several different conversion rates depending on how you spend.
 Credit cards, debit cards, ATM withdrawals, and cash exchanges each follow a different formula.

 Understanding the difference can save you serious money on every international trip or online purchase from a foreign retailer.
-For related context on physical cash, see our guides to Chase bank currency exchange and Chase bank foreign currency exchange.
+For related context on physical cash, see our guide to Chase bank foreign currency exchange.

 What the Chase Conversion Rate Actually Means